thingsboard/thingsboard.github.io/_includes/templates/device-library/ready-to-go-devices/temco-controls-t3e-6ct-configuring-gateway-basic.md

     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingGatewayCE %}
 {% endif %}

-Also, Temco T3E-6CT provide two output relays that can be controlled using the gateway.
-Let's create a new RPC commands to control the relay.
-For this purpose, use the following steps:
+Furthermore, the Temco T3E-6CT provides two output relays that can be controlled using the gateway.
+Let's create a new RPC command to control the relay.
+To do this, follow these steps:

 {% assign creatingGatewayRPCCE = '
     ===